-For applications requiring the highest possible efficiency at high load currents, the LTC3857 is capable of sensing the voltage drop across the inductor DCR, as shown in Figure 4b.
-The DCR of the inductor represents the small amount of DC resistance of the copper wire, which can be less than $1m\Omega$ for today's low value, high current inductors.
-In a high current application requiring such an inductor, power loss through a sense resistor would cost several points of efficiency compared to inductor DCR sensing.
+For applications requiring the highest possible efficiency at high load currents, the LTC3859 is capable of sensing the voltage drop across the inductor DCR, as shown in Figure 4b.
+The DCR of the inductor represents the small amount of DC winding resistance of the copper, which can be less than $1m\Omega$ for today's low value, high current inductors.
+In a high current application requiring such an inductor, conduction loss through a sense resistor would cost several points of efficiency compared to DCR sensing.

-If the external R1||R2 • C1 time constant is chosen to be exactly equal to the L/DCR time constant, the voltage drop across the external capacitor is equal to the drop across the inductor DCR multiplied by R2/(R1 + R2).
-R2 scales the voltage across the sense terminals for applications where the DCR is greater than the target sense resistor value.
+If the external R1||R2 • C1 time constant is chosen to be exactly equal to the L/DCR time constant, the voltage drop across the external capacitor is equal to the drop across the inductor DCR multiplied by R2/(R1 + R2), R2 scales the voltage across the sense terminals for applications where the DCR is greater than the target sense resistor value.
 To properly dimension the external filter components, the DCR of the inductor must be known.
 It can be measured using a good RLC meter, but the DCR tolerance is not always the same and varies with temperature; consult the manufacturers' data sheets for detailed information.

-Using the inductor ripple current value from the Inductor Value Calculation section, the target sense resistor value is:
+Using the inductor ripple current value from the Inductor

-$$R{SENSE(EQUIV)} = \frac{V{SENSE(MAX)}}{I{MAX} + \frac{\Delta I_L}{2}}$$
+Value Calculation section, the target sense resistor value is: $$R{SENSE(EQUIV)} = \frac{V{SENSE(MAX)}}{I{MAX} + \frac{\Delta I{L}}{2}}$$

-To ensure that the application will deliver full load current over the full operating temperature range, choose the minimum value for the maximum current sense threshold voltage ($V{SENSE(MAX)}$) in the Electrical Characteristics table (30mV, 50mV or 75mV, depending on the state of the I{LIM} pin).
+To ensure that the application will deliver full load current over the full operating temperature range, determine R{SENSE(FOUIV)}, keeping in mind that the maximum current sense threshold (V{SFNSF(MAX)}) for the LTC3859 is fixed at 50mV.

 Next, determine the DCR of the inductor.
-When provided, use the manufacturer's maximum value, usually given at 20°C. Increase this value to account for the temperature coefficient of copper resistance, which is approximately 0.4%/°C. A conservative value for $T{L(MAX)}$ is 100°C.
+Where provided. use the manufacturer's maximum value, usually given at 20°C. Increase this value to account for the temperature coefficient of resistance, which is approximately 0.4%/°C. A conservative value for $T{L(MAX)}$ is 100°C.

-To scale the maximum inductor DCR to the desired sense resistor (R_D) value, use the divider ratio:
+To scale the maximum inductor DCR to the desired sense resistor value, use the divider ratio:

-$$R{D} = \frac{R{SENSE(EQUIV)}}{DCR{MAX} at T{L(MAX)}}$$
+$$R_D = \frac{R{SENSE(EQUIV)}}{DCR{MAX} at T{L(MAX)}}$$

-C1 is usually selected to be in the range of $0.1\mu F$ to $0.47\mu F$.
-This forces R1|| R2 to around 2k, reducing error that might have been caused by the SENSE+ pin's $\pm 1\mu A$ current.
+C1 is usually selected to be in the range of 0.1μ F to 0.47μ F. This forces R1||R2 to around 2k, reducing error that might have been caused by the SENSE+ pin's ±1μA current.